fillmorevang/CyberSecurity-Project1/README.md

 | Web-2  | Host for container running DVWA | 10.0.0.6   | Linux            |

 We have installed the following Beats on these machines:
-- filebeat
+- Filebeat
-- metricbeat
+- Metricbeat

 These Beats allow us to collect the following information from each machine:
-- filebeat collects linux logs.
+- Filebeat collects linux logs.
 This allows us to track things like user logon events, failed access attempts, service starts and stops.
-- metricbeat collects system metrics from the web servers.
+- Metricbeat collects system metrics from the web servers.
 We look for things like cpu usage, memory usage, drive space usage and drive space available for each host.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
 - Copy the filebeat-config.yml file to etc/ansible.
-- Update the hosts file to include
+- Update the hosts file to include [elk] 10.1.0.4 ansible_python_interpreter=/usr/bin/python3
-   - [webservers] 10.0.0.5 ansible_python_interpreter=/usr/bin/python3 and 10.0.0.6 ansible_python_interpreter=/usr/bin/python3
-   - [elk] 10.1.0.4 ansible_python_interpreter=/usr/bin/python3
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to Filebeat installation page on the ELK server GUI/Kibana to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_